FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 8. Practical Insights for Formulators

 Hexyl acetate is valued for its ability to impart a fresh, fruity character to both flavors and fragrances.
-It synergizes well with other esters and fruity notes, enhancing overall complexity.
-Common pitfalls include overuse, leading to an overpowering aroma, and underuse, resulting in a lack of impact.
-Formulators should balance its concentration to achieve the desired sensory profile.
+It synergizes well with other esters and fruity compounds, enhancing the overall profile.
+Formulators should be cautious of overuse, which can lead to an overpowering or artificial note.
+It is often underutilized in complex formulations where its subtlety can enhance the overall sensory experience.

 Citation hooks: FlavScents; industry practice